 If you are an employer that wishes to engage with the Combined Authority to act as the representative, please click here.

-This scheme has been extended to March as a result of the further national lockdown measures.
+This scheme has been extended to the end of April as a result of the further national lockdown measures.
 For more information and to see if you or your employer is eligible to claim, click here.

 The Job Support Scheme, due to come into force on November 1, has been paused until the Job Retention Scheme ends.

 This is a one-off £1,000 taxable payment to you as an employer for each eligible employee you furloughed and subsequently kept continuously employed.
-As a result of the Furlough scheme being extended until March, this will be redeployed at a more appropriate time.
+As a result of the Furlough scheme being extended until the end of April, this will be redeployed at a more appropriate time.

 You may be able to use the Coronavirus Statutory Sick Pay Rebate Scheme to claim back employees’ coronavirus-related Statutory Sick Pay (SSP).

 This will repay employers up to two weeks of the Statutory Sick Pay paid to current or former employees if they have been sick from work with coronavirus.